illialarka/dotgdb/README.md

 -----
 ## Disclaimer

 This is a proof-of-concept solution.
-Contain simple implementation and may contain bugs.
+Contains simple implementation and may contain bugs.

 ## Getting started